wc-duck/wc-duck.github.io-src/content/post/swapping-memory-and-compiler-optimizations.md

  Looking at the disassembly we can see that gcc has decided to replace many of the calls to `memcpy()` (however not all of them?) with a whole bunch of unrolled 'mov' instructions while clang has decided to still generate calls to `memcpy()`.

-Unfortunately for gcc this inlined code is a lot slower than the standard library `memcpy()` implementation.
+Unfortunately for gcc this inlined code is a lot slower than the system `memcpy()` implementation.
 That kind of makes sense that calling into an optimized `memcpy()` from debug code would yield faster execution when copying larger chunks of memory.
 I would guess that gcc has tried to optimized for the case where the `memcpy()` would be small and the jump to memcpy would eat all perf-gain?
 I don't know what heuristics went into this but I'll ascribe it to "it is hard to write a compiler and what is best for x is not necessarily best for y".

 One thing we can try is to get gcc to call `memcpy()` by calling it via a pointer and by that not inline it.
 Something like this?